-Karrin Taylor Robson earned a Bachelor’s degree in Political Science and History from Arizona State University in 1988, and went on to obtain a Juris Doctorate in Law.
+Karrin Taylor Robson earned a bachelor’s degree in political science and history from Arizona State University in 1988 and went on to obtain a JD in law.
 Robson is the Founder and President of Arizona Strategies, a land use strategy firm in Phoenix.
 Robson has served in various leadership roles in the community.
 In 2017, she was appointed by Governor Doug Ducey to the Arizona Board of Regents which oversees public universities in Arizona.
 In addition, she was the vice chair of the Greater Phoenix Economic Council, as well as a board member of Arizona Chamber of Commerce.
 Robson serves as a member of the Civic Leader Group for the Chief of Staff of the United States Air Force.
 Robson lives with her husband and four children.

 Aside from these roles, she has supported multiple Republican efforts such as raising funds for former President Donald Trump and sponsoring events with the Trump family.
 She is also a lifetime member of the National Rifle Association.

-Karrin Taylor Robson supports a focus on border security.
-She wants to advocate for and support the police.
+Robson supports a focus on border security.
+She wants to advocate for and support the police .

-She wants to promote election security by requiring voter identification to vote, and banning ballot harvesting.
+Robson wants to promote election security by requiring voter identification to vote, and banning ballot harvesting .

 Robson wants to protect personal freedoms such as free speech and religion, and the right to bear arms.

-Karrin Taylor Robson is endorsed by former Arizona Governors Jan Brewer and Fife Symington, and other figures in Arizona politics including Ken Weise, Mayor of Avondale, Cathy Carlat, Mayor of Peoria, Georgia Lord, Mayor of Goodyear, and Christian Price, Mayor of Maricopa.
+Former Arizona Governors Jan Brewer and Fife Symington; Ken Weise, Mayor of Avondale; Cathy Carlat, Mayor of Peoria; Georgia Lord, Mayor of Goodyear; Christian Price, Mayor of Maricopa